razakpm/citus-health-integration-engine-appliance-bootstrap/README.md

 Copy the contents of that file into the CHIE server.
 Login to the server as **chieadmin** and run:

     sudo vi /etc/citus-health-integration-engine/conf/chie.secrets.conf.yml

+In addition, if you are using WellSky's CPR+ integration:

+    sudo vi /etc/citus-health-integration-engine/conf/wellsky-cprplus.secrets.conf.yml

 Once you've done that, the /etc/citus-health-integration-engine/conf will look something like this: